 The crazy thing is, experts still don’t know exactly why morning sickness happens.
 Of course we can all guess it has to do with surging hormones (especially the pregnancy hormone, hCG).
 This guess is rooted in the fact that hCG level rise throughout the first trimester and then level off sometime in weeks 14 to 20.
 For many, this coincides with the peak and then disappearance of pregnancy nausea.

 When does morning sickness start?

 As far as it being an early sign of pregnancy?
 Most sources say that morning sickness starts in week 6 of pregnancy.
 At this point, you’re likely to have already had a missed period and positive pregnancy test.
 But there is definitely anecdotal evidence of women who feel pregnancy nausea very soon after conception.

 HCG does start to increase in the body right away, so if this hormone is to blame for nausea during pregnancy it’s certainly possible to be feeling yucky sooner than 6 weeks.
-This study of 797 women with confirmed positive pregnancy tests, found that around 17% of women felt nausea in week 2 of pregnancy, and more than half – 57% – had some degree of nausea by week 8.
+According to The Cleveland Clinic, about 70% of pregnant women get morning sickness with about 3% of those cases being severe nausea and vomiting.

 It’s generally accepted that morning sickness peaks between weeks 9 and 11.
 Again this lines up with average hCG levels – which typically stop rising sometime between weeks 8 and 11 (source).